mihhdu/Enhanced-REFramework/README.md

 * Low code signature: A handful of clearly written, commented reusable functions written in VB.NET that anyone can understand and a Main.xlsx bringing structure to the process design architecture
 * Separation Of Concerns: we keep framework implementation separate from business logic code.
 * Reusability: you can use it for any kind of process.
-* Maintain and upgrade: easy to maintain, customize and upgrade framework independently of business code.
+* Maintain, upgrade, extend: easy to maintain, upgrade and extend the framework independently of business code.
 * Exception Recovery and Retry: recover from exceptions and retry failed transaction or continue.
 * Audit: keep track of the robot's work, with as much detail and privacy as you choose.